GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    users who wish to script this automatically you can use **+s**\ *file* to save this information in a file that your script can ingest and act upon.
 The file contains a single record with the four tab-separated values *x0 y0 width height* in the current plot units [cm], where *x0 y0* refers to the lower-left point on the insert.
+See the figure caption for an example.

 .. figure:: /_images/GMT_insert.*
    :width: 500 px